“The Xbox Series X is an extremely powerful console, but it still struggles to deliver console-selling exclusives.”

 The Series X comes with acceptable, though not optimal, storage space.
 The 1TB hard drive (compared to the Series S’s 512GB) is on par with the Xbox One X. You’ll only have 802 GB available, though, after subtracting the amount used by the system’s operating system.
 That should be fine initially, but as this generation progresses and games require more space, it could be problematic.

-Bumping system memory to 2 TB could have future-proofed the console, though it certainly would have affected the Series X’s price.
-The Xbox Series X console will launch November 10 for $499 (a key selling point for Microsoft).
+Bumping system memory to 2 TB could have future-proofed the console, though it certainly would have affected the Series X’s $500 price (a key selling point for Microsoft).

 Still, Sony’s PlayStation 5 is at a disadvantage.
 It ships with 825GB of internal storage and, like the Xbox Series X, not all of that will be available for installing games.
 According to prelaunch reports, about 667GB is available for games.
 That means the PlayStation 5 has 135GB less available storage than the Xbox Series X.